ONSdigital/dp-areas-api/Adding Component Testing - HOWTO.md

     ![](docs/img/develop-component.png)

-    Then click on develop-component then on the top right hand side, click (attached) to run the pipeline.
+    Then click on develop-component then on the top right hand side, click refresh symbol to run the pipeline.

     ![](docs/img/run-again.png)